Keep these tips in mind when you’re planning a home office:

 Even with financial discipline, it is often easier for one to spend money rather than save it.
 Although there always seems to be another bill or purchase in search of your hard-earned dollars, there are ways to make saving less daunting.

 If you make the time to schedule a regular deposit into your online savings account, it is likely that you’ll automatically continue saving into the future.
-The Wall Street Journal reports that automatically enrolling employees in a retirement savings plan has resulted in higher overall participation rates.
+A study by Pew Trusts reports that automatically enrolling employees in a retirement savings plan has resulted in higher overall participation rates.
 The original savings rate that was put in place tends to remain the same over time as well.

 Getting past that initial sign-up step is a big obstacle to savings — once you create an automated savings plan, you are more likely to stick with it for a while.